 Back to the unrevised story: Killraven, Hawk, M’Shulla, Old Skull and Carmilla Frost explore the interior of the long-disused theater.
 They pass garish lobby posters and come upon the locked audience/ screening area.

-Killraven uses The Power (a pre-Star Wars version of The Force) and its enhanced physical strength to burst into the locked “arena.”
+Killraven uses The Power (a pre-Star Wars version of The Force) for enhanced physical strength to burst into the locked “arena.”
 The Mural Phonics devices power up, but we aren’t told how this is possible.
 Since it was the future even when the aliens first attacked I guess we can assume that buildings like this were solar-powered, with batteries capable of storing energy and functioning for decades.

 With no pre-programmed “movie” to be shown, the Mural Phonics Theater starts to project images drawn from the Freemen’s own minds.
 The devices – presumably malfunctioning after long disuse – access our heroes’ subconscious minds, sort of like the Id Machine in Forbidden Planet.